Bachelor of Psychological Science

 Unit description:

 This unit is one of the core Level 300 units in the undergraduate psychology course.
 This unit will introduce theory and research related to major themes of social and community psychology.
 The aim of the unit is to provide a solid understanding of the theoretical underpinnings, empirical evidence, and applications of social and community psychology.
 Key theories and research methods in social psychology are examined across a broad spectrum of issues and topics.
-The unit explores the study of social knowledge, attributions attitudes, social influence, group processes and decision-making, prejudice, pro-social behaviour, Indigenous psychology, acculturation, prejudice and discrimination, conflict, social identity and identities, social cognition and interconnectedness.
+The unit explores the history and crises of social psychology, Indigenous psychology and culture, self-identity and knowledge, attributions and attitudes, social influence, prejudice, acculturation, aggressive and pro-social behaviour, and social justice.
 The unit has a focus on the applications of social and community psychology including the impact of culture on social behaviour.

 Learning Outcomes: